soupwaylee/soupwaylee-type-theme/_posts/2020-01-09-baesian-statistics.md

 | *AA* | 0.5 |  |  |  |
 | *AW* | 0.5 |  |  |  |

 You then proceed to fill out the *likelihood* column by asking yourself: "What is the probability of obtaining the data *D* we observed assuming that the hypothesis *H* is true?"
-To your convenience, you assume that with a random hand(scoop)ful of popcorn *you can either retrieve sweet-only or salty-only, but not a mix of both*.
+To your convenience, you assume that with a random hand(scoop)ful of popcorn *you can either retrieve sweet-only or salty-only, but never a mix of both*.

 Assuming that there were two scoops of salty (*AA*) in the bag, the likelihood of your partner being able to retrieve a handful of salty is 100%.
 But what of it were to be a mixed bag of popcorn (*AW*)?
 Chances of retrieving a salty handful and a sweet handful are the same, so the probability of obtaining our actual *D* are 50%.
 In your mind you construct the following table based on all possible outcomes.